safiam/try_git/Functional Spec_Release 2.md

 > Given I am an AM
 > And I have submitted a quote for approval
 > When the BDC has accepted/rejected the quote
 > Then I should receive an email notifying me of this

+### 5. Sharing documents on Knowzone

+#### 5.1.
+Feature: Uploading documents to Knowzone
+> In order to share and increase knowledge of clients amongst IS users
+> as an AM/BDC
+> I want to be able to upload documents to the Knowzone

+##### 5.1.1.
+Scenario: Uploading a document onto Knowzone
+> Given I am on the ‘Home’ page
+> And I click on the ‘view’ button of a ‘Finalized’ or ‘Accepted’ quote
+> And I am directed to the ‘Viewing Quote #number’ page
+> And I click on a quote in my ‘Basket’
+> When I click the ‘Upload to KnowZone’ button
+> Then the document should be uploaded to the Client folder in Knowzone